Biirdmaan/Project-portfolio/TimeSeries/README.md

 # Time Series Analysis with Stationarity Check

 This Jupyter notebook (`Time_series_analysis.ipynb`) focuses on time series analysis with a primary emphasis on checking stationarity.
-The analysis is conducted on the 'flights' dataset, and various techniques are used to assess and improve the stationarity of the time series.
+The analysis is conducted on the 'flights' dataset, loaded using `sns.load_dataset('flights')`, and various techniques are used to assess and improve the stationarity of the time series.

 ## Table of Contents